frconor-ebook/meditations/_posts/2025-03-28-the-anniversary-of-the-ordination-of-st-josemaria.md

 The journalist who asked her the question printed an article in the newspaper the following day that said: Mother Teresa says that women make better priests than men.
 She said, "I had to get someone to call the newspaper and say that wasn\'t exactly what I said."

 Mother Teresa really was saying that Our Lady, in some ways, was also a priest in her priestly soul.
 She stood beside the Cross.
 She had the same sentiments as her Son.
-She lived out her vocation at the foot of the Cross as a Mother, with a great spirit of service, of sacrifice, of generosity, of obedience, of humility, allowing the spiritual sword, to pierce her heart (cf. Luke 2:35).
+She lived out her vocation at the foot of the Cross as a Mother, with a great spirit of service, of sacrifice, of generosity, of obedience, of humility, allowing the spiritual sword, to pierce her heart (*cf*.
+Luke 2:35).
 It was a great priestly moment.

 Our Lady teaches us how to live out our priesthood in all the ordinary circumstances of our life, in our work, in our family life, in our marriage, in the crosses that God may permit in our life, which He also gives us the grace to carry.